Archive of the Mendocino Heritage Artists

-For over fifty years Bill Zacha’s Mendocino Art Center has been the creative heart of California’s North Coast.
+For almost sixty years Bill and Jennie Zacha’s Mendocino Art Center has been the creative heart of California’s North Coast.

-Looking at the Art Center today, who could imagine the burned out buildings and neglected property as it looked when Zacha first saw it?
+Looking at the Art Center today, who could imagine the neglected property and burned out buildings that Bill Zacha first saw?

 Here’s how it began.

 With experience running the art program at the Presidio in San Francisco, and a brand new teaching credential under his belt, Bill Zacha got a job teaching art at Mendocino High School.
-That job allowed him to buy the Albert Brown House (just $50 down), and move his family to Mendocino.
+That job allowed him to buy the Albert Brown House, and move his family to Mendocino.

 Soon the job at the high school included adult art classes that were such a success, “Zacha decided to purchase land for an art school, and chose the Preston property, which contained the fire-destroyed ruins of Mendocino’s most beautiful mansion (used as a set in East of Eden in 1954).